 For instance, doctors use data science to get accurate diagnoses for cancer patients based on their medical history, family health background, etc. In addition, they can also prescribe the most suitable treatment for a particular patient at a given time.

-Data science has impacted the real-time tracking of contagious diseases such as flu and identifying their primary cause.
+Data science has impacted the real-time tracking of contagious diseases such as the flu and identifying their primary cause.
 In addition, researchers use data science to track the use of antibiotics for various bacterial infections.

 Medical Image Analysis